DeStezz/basic-VM-tuning--with-pictures/README.md

 # Setting Global Preferences for new virtual machine installations

-!! change YOUR preferences to suite YOUR system for ALL VMs using the pictures below as a guide !!
+**First change YOUR preferences to suite YOUR system for ALL VMs using the pictures below as a guide**

 ![Open with other application](/virt-pref.png)